kintone-labs/kintone-ui-component/docs/document/docs/guides/tabs-customzation.md

     kintone.app.record.setFieldShown(field, isShown);
   });
 }

+//You can set Kintone native fields to Tabs content without DOM manipulation setting the borderVisible: false option. function createTabs(contents, isBorderVisible) {
+  const items = [
+    {
+      label: 'Sales Record',
+      value: 'salesRecordTab',
+      content: contents ? contents[0] : ''
+    },
+    {
+      label: 'Task Management',
+      value: 'taskManagementTab',
+      content: contents ? contents[1] : ''
+    },
+    {
+      label: 'Sales Order',
+      value: 'salesOrderTab',
+      content: contents ? contents[2] : ''
+    }
+  ];
+  const tabs = new Kuc.Tabs({
+    value: 'salesRecordTab',
+    borderVisible: isBorderVisible,
+    items
+  });
+  return tabs;
+}
 ```

-> This article was reviewed by Kintone and Google Chrome as of April, 2023.<br>
+> This article was reviewed by Kintone and Google Chrome as of May, 2023.<br>
-> In addition, the version of Kintone UI Component that is used for customizations is v1.10.0.
+> In addition, the version of Kintone UI Component that is used for customizations is v1.11.0.